SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

 It's pretty clear that the uniform distribution is $\alpha = 1, \beta = 1$.
-At that point it's a pretty straightforward application of Bayes Rule to show that the posterior distribution for $p$ will be Beta-distributed with parameters
-$\alpha = k + 1, \beta = N - k + 1$.
-So all you have to do is _count_ the number of
-trials and successes to get a posterior probability distribution that reflects your complete knowledge (and uncertainty!) of $p$.
+At that point it's a pretty straightforward application of Bayes Rule to show that the posterior distribution for $p$ will be Beta-distributed with parameters $\alpha = k + 1$ (successes + 1), and $\beta = N - k + 1$ (failures + 1).
+So all you have to do is _count_ the number of trials and successes to get a posterior probability distribution that completely reflects your knowledge (and uncertainty!) of $p$.

 ## Why we're interested: vaccine efficacy confidence intervals

 The reason we're interested in this is vaccine efficacy confidence intervals.
+(Hey, COVID-19 pandemic, right?)
 Basically you have $N_v$ people enrolled in the vaccine arm of the trial, and see $I_v$ infections.
 At the same time, you have $N_c$ people enrolled in the control arm, and observe $I_c$ infections.

-The coin we flipped above here is: heads you get the disease, tails you don't.
+The coin we flipped above is here: heads you get the disease, tails you don't.
 We'd like to know how much the vaccine lowers your risk of disease.

 So point estimates of the probability of infection in each arm are: